-The envisioning process is the key to bringing your story to life for both you and your audience.
+The envisioning process is the key to a successful presentation.

-That’s exactly where the Mindful Presenter excels, by visualising the presentation as a whole and seeing in advance what success really looks and feels like before they even enter the room.
+The presenter envisions in advance what success looks and feels like long before they enter the room.

 ‘Everyone can use imagery to prepare for all kinds of situations, including public presentations and difficult interactions,’ says Daniel Kadish, Ph.D., a psychologist in New York City.

-Through repeated practice you will find that not only does your confidence and enthusiasm increase but ideas and answers come to you far more easily about how to craft your delivery.
+Through repeated practice your confidence and enthusiasm increases.
+New ideas and answers will also come to you far more easily.

 They should only be used to: